jaszhix/tab-master-5000-extension/support.md

 ### FAQ

+**How do I use Tab Master 5000 with another extension that replaces a new tab?**

+Make sure the extension you would like to override the New Tab page is installed before TM5K.
+Then after installing TM5K, click the "tm" icon in the toolbar to open the UI.

+**How do I use Tab Master 5000 and keep the default New Tab page?**

+Open Settings, click the Preferences tab, and under "New Tab Override" select "Browser Default" from the dropdown.
+Due to technical differences out of TM5K's control, this option is not available in Firefox.

 **How do I close all tabs from a specific domain?**

 Right-click a tile, and a context menu with list of options will appear.
 Click "Close all tabs from..." to trigger this action.